stefanfreitag/gradle_uploader/README.md

 # Gradle Uploader

-This CDK stack monitors the releases of the [Gradle](https://gradle.org/) build software.
-Each new release will be made available as copy in an S3 bucket.
-Internally the stack uses
+This CDK construct checks for new releases of the [Gradle](https://gradle.org/) build software.

+The new release will be made available as copy in an S3 bucket.
+An information about the new release can be sent via e-mail or via Slack.

+Internally the construct uses

-* an [S3](https://aws.amazon.com/s3/) bucket for storing the Gradle software
+- an [S3](https://aws.amazon.com/s3/) bucket for storing the Gradle software
-* a [Lambda](https://aws.amazon.com/lambda/) function and one Lambda layer to
+- a [Lambda](https://aws.amazon.com/lambda/) function and one Lambda layer to
-    * check for the latest Gradle release
+  - check for the latest Gradle release
-    * upload if required and notify users via [SNS](https://aws.amazon.com/sns/) and e-Mail
+  - upload if required and notify users via [SNS](https://aws.amazon.com/sns/) and e-Mail or alternatively Slack
-* a [Cloudwatch](https://aws.amazon.com/cloudwatch/) event rule to trigger the Lambda function
+- a [Cloudwatch](https://aws.amazon.com/cloudwatch/) event rule to trigger the Lambda function

 ## Setup of the components

 ### The S3 Bucket

 By default, public access to the S3 bucket is disabled.
 Only the access from a specific IP address (the one I got from my ISP) is allowed and ensured via [bucket policies](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-policy.html).

 ```javascript
   const bucket = new Bucket(this, "bucket", {
       blockPublicAccess: BlockPublicAccess.BLOCK_ALL,